cachix/cachix/README.md

   -V,--version             Show cachix version

 Available commands:
-  authtoken                Configure authentication token for communication to
+  authtoken                Configure an authentication token for Cachix config                   Manage configuration settings for cachix daemon                   Run a daemon that listens to push requests over a
-                           HTTP API
+                           unix socket
-  config                   Manage configuration settings for cachix generate-keypair         Generate signing key pair for a binary cache push                     Upload Nix store paths to a binary cache pin                      Pin a store path to prevent it from being garbage
+  generate-keypair         Generate a signing key pair for a binary cache push                     Upload Nix store paths to a binary cache import                   Import the contents of a binary cache from an
+                           S3-compatible object storage service into Cachix,
+                           e.g. s3://localhost:9000/mybucket
+  pin                      Pin a store path to prevent it from being garbage
                            collected
-  watch-exec               Run a command while it's running watch /nix/store for
+  watch-exec               Run a command while watching /nix/store for newly
-                           newly added store paths and upload them to a binary cache watch-store              Indefinitely watch /nix/store for newly added store paths and upload them to a binary cache use                      Configure a binary cache by writing nix.conf and netrc files remove                   Remove a binary cache from nix.conf deploy                   Cachix Deploy commands
+                           added store paths and upload them to a binary cache watch-store              Watch /nix/store for newly added store paths and upload them to a binary cache use                      Configure a binary cache in nix.conf remove                   Remove a binary cache from nix.conf deploy                   Manage remote Nix-based systems with Cachix Deploy
 ```